adzejs/adze/docs/guide/README.md

 ![Preview of Adze logs](../assets/demo.png)

+> This preview was generated from the same code executed in both the browser (left) and the node (right) environments.

 ## What does the API look like?

 As stated above, Adze offers an easy to use, chainable API.
 To create a log you simply chain together an Adze log instance with a series of modifiers and then end with a terminator.
 Here's an example of creating a log with emoji's and a namespace: